tiffchu/group28/README.md

 - Contributors: Gaurang Ahuja, Wai Yan Lee, Uyen Nguyen Nguyen, Tiffany Chu

 ## About
-The aim of this project is to explore the [Iris dataset](https://archive.ics.uci.edu/dataset/53/iris) and determine whether certain features are useful classify iris species.
+The aim of this project is to explore the [Iris dataset](https://archive.ics.uci.edu/dataset/53/iris) and determine whether certain features are useful to classify iris species.
 We hope to answer "Can we predict the Iris species using petal and sepal measurements?".
 By leveraging data analysis and machine learning techniques, we seek to accurately predict the species of iris flowers from given measurements.

-Initial analysis revealed that petal length and width, especially for Setosa, are strong predictors as they clearly distinguish species, while Sepal features show less separated.
+Initial analysis revealed that petal length and width, especially for Setosa, are strong predictors as they clearly distinguish species, while Sepal features show less separation.
 We applied the DecisionTree and KNN classifiers mdoels to evaluate how well the Iris dataset's features predict the species.
-Our analysis shows that petal measurements are the stringest predictors, specifically petal length vs petal width. both models achieve high accuracy (~93% from the Decision Tree and ~95% from the KNN classifier) with cross-validation confirming the strong performance.
+Our analysis shows that petal measurements are the strongest predictors, specifically petal length vs petal width.
+Both models achieve high accuracy (~93% from the Decision Tree and ~95% from the KNN classifier) with cross-validation confirming the strong performance.
 Some classification errors occurred between Versicolor and Virginica due to their overlapping characteristics.
 In conculsion, our analysis provides evidence from both exploratory analysis and machine learning models that petal and sepal measurements do allow accurate classification, validate model performance, and highlight the biological meaning behind feature separability.
-Moreover, Iris species can be predicted accurately from oetal and sepal measurements, with petal features providing the strongest predictive power.
+Moreover, Iris species can be predicted accurately from petal and sepal measurements, with petal features providing the strongest predictive power.
-However, there are some limitations associated with our study, some key limitations of the dataset and the related findings include: the dataset contains only 150 samples with 4 numeric features and 3 species classes, which is considered quite small and simple compared to data on other plant species.
+However, there are some limitations associated with our study.
+Some key limitations of the dataset and the related findings include: the dataset contains only 150 samples with 4 numeric features and 3 species classes, which is considered quite small and simple compared to data on other plant species.
 This limits the complexity of patterns that can be learned and makes it less applicable to more complex classification tasks.
 Its size also prevents it from being useful for complex machine learning techniques like deep learning, which require larger datasets.

 ## Dependencies
 - [Docker](https://www.docker.com/)